-One of the best skills you can ever develop as a human being is the fine art of acting instead of reacting.
+One of the best skills you can ever develop as a human being is the fine art of acting vs reacting.

 This is one of those things you learn more and more as you get older.
 That is if you’re willing to listen to life’s lessons sent your way.
 A professor in college used to urge us to act instead of reacting.

 Years later, I think I finally get it, and it’s a lesson well worth grasping.